kluctl/kluctl/docs/hooks.md

 After each deployment/execution of the hooks that belong to a deployment stage (before/after deployment), kluctl waits for the hook resources to become "ready".
 Readiness depends on the resource kind, e.g. for a Job, kluctl would wait until it finishes successfully.

+It is possible to disable waiting for hook readiness by setting the annotation `kluctl.io/hook-wait` to "false".